MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/get-started.md

 > For more information, see [Assign admin roles](/microsoft-365/admin/add-users/assign-admin-roles) and [Assigning administrator roles in Azure Active Directory](/azure/active-directory/roles/permissions-reference).
 >

-## Access the portal
+## Access Defender for Cloud APps

 1. Obtain a Defender for Cloud Apps user for each user you want protected by Defender for Cloud Apps.
 For more information, see the [Microsoft 365 licensing datasheet](https://aka.ms/M365EnterprisePlans).

-    Obtain your license from the Microsoft 365 admin center > **Marketplace**.
+    A Defender for Cloud Apps trial is available as part of an E5 trial.
+Purchase further licenses from the Microsoft 365 admin center > **Marketplace**.
 For more information, see [Try or buy Microsoft 365](/microsoft-365/commerce/try-or-buy-microsoft-365) or [Get support for Microsoft 365 for business](/microsoft-365/admin/get-help-support).

     >[!NOTE]
     >Microsoft Defender for Cloud Apps is a security tool and therefore doesn't require Office 365 productivity suite licenses.
 For more information, see [What are the differences between Microsoft Defender for Cloud Apps and Office 365 Cloud App Security?](editions-cloud-app-security-o365.md).